 We select the products to recommend based on a "best in class" ideology.
 Meaning, for the specific use case we are going to have happen, what tool is the best?
-This factors in things like quality, reliability, options, price, and much more often the things a tool doesn't have.
-We like things that work simply and get the job done without excess static.
+This factors in things like quality, reliability, options, price, and a cam models specific needs.
+We like things that work simply and get the job done without fuss.

 1 Mac, 1 Windows

 We love Apple.
-And our everyday work machines are Macbook Pros.
+Our everyday work machines are Macbook Pros.
 Many of our models swear by using Macbook Pros to broadcast.
-This situation has been going on for a while, and no one has been able to find any complaint.
-Macbook Pros are powerful.
-Their WiFi cards work great.
-They can be hardlined into a router using an inexpensive adapter.
-They are a joy to use.
-And their video processing power is more than sufficient to stream our live HD video.
-Good battery life for extended mobility while working.
+Macbook Pros are powerful, the WiFi cards work great, they can be hard-lined into a router using an inexpensive adapter, and they are a joy to use.
+For our needs, their video processing power is more than sufficient to stream live HD video.
+They have good battery life for extended mobility while working.
 Love it.
 Love it.
 Love it.
+But they are pricey.

-The BCC950 has one key selling point.
-A remote.
-Finding a good webcam with a remote was impossible for a long time.
-The image quality is nothing to complain about.
-It looks great and the added ability to remotely change the view and zoom in/out makes it attractive if you want that option.
-The BCC950 has a major drawback of being a good bit more expensive than the C930e.
+Finding a good webcam with a remote was impossible for a long time; and then our prayers were answered when Logitech released the BCC950.
+The image quality is great and the audio quality is pristine.
+It looks great and the added ability to remotely change the view and zoom in/out makes it extremely attractive for cam models.

 We have been recommending this Logitech series for years and have yet to receive negative feedback from anyone.
 The C930e is the newest version.
-We had still been recommending the C920 up until this post, but the price of the C930e has come down enough to make it qualify as the best in breed for the $100 price point.
+We had still been recommending the C920 up until this post, but the price of the C930e has come down enough to make it qualify as the best in class at a $100 price point.
 The image quality on the C930e is absolutely outstanding.

 Adding a tripod allows you to have an extremely stable, easy-to-arrange view for your image.
 The C930 will just clip onto your laptop or monitor.
-A nice feature, but for performing on webcam this is not an ideal setup as having the webcam location and the computer location married leads to all sorts of unhappy compromises (the screen always has to be close enough to read, and that brings the cam really close, for example).
+It’s a nice feature, but for camming this is not an ideal setup.
+Having the webcam on the laptop leads to all sorts of unhappy compromises: the screen always has to be close enough to read, which brings the cam too close and if you’re typing on your laptop it tends to shake the cam which is hugely noticeable and dissatisfying for viewers.
 Having these be semi-independent from each other allows you to set up your camera at the best angle possible and keep it there while being free to move your computer as you please.

 #1 Netgear Powerline 1200

 How necessary this is depends on your internet speed.
-As a general rule, when camming, you should be hard-wired into your internet source instead of using WiFi.
+But in general, when camming, you should be hard-wired into your internet source instead of using WiFi.
 This product allows you to do that if you're not working from the room your router is in.

 #2 Apple Music or spotify